About Rey

 Reymay Consulting

-I am retired from the Novato Unified School District and as Principal of Novato High School as of June 30, 2014.
+Rey is retired from the Novato Unified School District and as Principal of Novato High School as of June 30, 2014.

 As of January 2015 I will be available on a temporary contract for interim and/or consulting work.
 Depending on an agreement or contract, I am able to work during the school year, nationally and internationally.